knowrahman/AWS-SAA-C02-Course/README.md

     -   You can easily **import** third-party certificates into ACM if you need to use certificates that were issued outside of AWS.

+    - Manually imported certificates from the third party vendors has to be manually renewed by the user.
+AWS does not do the auto renewal of these certifications.

 4.  **Secure Communication**:

     -   By integrating ACM with AWS services, you ensure **encrypted communication** using **SSL/TLS**, which helps protect sensitive data and secures web applications.